 The service holds copies of all data on servers at two physically separate datacentres.
 There is no offline copy of backed-up data, and the service is not resilient against simultaneous loss of data integrity at both sites.
 Customers with critical datasets requiring a higher level of resilience should consider whether additional backup measures are required.

-The solution continues to be licensed on capacity so there will continue to be both a fair use presumption as well as upper limits on total backup storage; these are yet to be decided, and experience will shape this.
+The solution is licensed on capacity, so there is both a fair use presumption and effective upper limits on total backup storage.

 - In most cases holds up to 7 versions of a file for 90 days

 - Scheduled backups are run overnight 7 days a week and are limited only by time, not by data sent

 - Client encrypted data is not compatible with deduplication and compression technologies: encryption in transit and at rest removes the need for client encryption